gianmk1/general-notes/work.md

 - Python script to extract CVEs from Nmap scans
 - Python script to calculate CVSS score with the CVE discovered and Nessus/OpenVAS
 - Performe a web application scan also with OpenVAS
+- Python script to automatic rename reports specifying the configuration used